The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Discussion

-A well defined central galaxy sample is key to enable the interpretation of our results.
-With its high completeness, $\sim98\%$, the GAMA spectroscopic survey allows an accurate distinction between central and satellite galaxies in different environments; the removal of satellite galaxies is then straightforward, and this procedure should not induce systematic effects, provided the GAMA completeness is uniformly high irrespective of environment or galaxy properties.
+A well-defined central galaxy sample is key to enabling the interpretation of our results. {Galaxies and their haloes are not generally isolated; they reside in clustered environments \citep{Mandelbaum2006MNRAS.368..715M, Gillis2013MNRAS.431.1439G}.
+For example, when measuring projected statistics, the signal coming from central galaxies with high clustering (living in a clustered, dense environment) will be boosted compared to that of isolated galaxies.
+This is because of neighboring central galaxies that are in projection within 300kpc but in three dimensions within a few Mpc.} With its high completeness, namely of $\sim98\%$, the GAMA spectroscopic survey allows an accurate distinction to be made between central and satellite galaxies in different environments; the removal of satellite galaxies is then straightforward, and this procedure should not induce systematic effects provided the GAMA completeness is uniformly high irrespective of environment or galaxy properties.
 Conversely, we also carried out the same measurements in a sample where satellite galaxies are included and found that the SF profiles remained unchanged, while the QU profiles were systematically 25\% brighter at all scales.
-This is consistent with the fact that on average quiescent satellite galaxies live in hot and dense environments \citep[e.g.][]{Velander2014MNRAS.437.2111V}.
+This is consistent with the fact that, on average, quiescent satellite galaxies live in hot and dense environments \citep[e.g.,][]{Velander2014MNRAS.437.2111V, Hudson2015MNRAS.447..298H}.

-The luminosity profiles obtained are subject to projection, similarly to the $w_p(r_p)$ clustering statistics; the environment in which galaxies live has an effect on projected statistics.
-To investigate its impact, we measure the clustering of the galaxy samples considered, before and after the central selection algorithm is applied, see Fig. \ref{fig:clustering}.
-In the three dimensional correlation function of the central galaxies sample ($\xi(s)$, top panel, red or blue squares), there is a clear cut-off scale ($\sim400$ kpc, identified by vertical dashes) below which the clustering signal diminishes, while it is still increasing in the complete sample (centrals plus satellites, red or blue circle).
-It means that the centrals selection procedure works as expected.
+{To illustrate the projection effects, we measured the clustering (two-point correlation function) of the galaxies considered here using two statistics: $w_p(r_p)$ and $\xi(s)$. $\xi(s)$ is the angle-averaged ("isotropic") 3D redshift space correlation function and $w_p(r_p)$ is the line-of-sight projected correlation function \citep[for detailed definitions see e.g.,][]{Davis1983ApJ...267..465D}.} The luminosity profiles obtained are subject to projection, similarly to the $w_p(r_p)$ clustering statistics; the environment in which galaxies live has an effect on projected statistics.
+To investigate the impact of projection effects, we measured the clustering of the galaxy samples considered, before and after the central selection algorithm is applied; see Fig. \ref{fig:clustering}.
+In the 3D correlation function of the central galaxies sample ($\xi(s)$, top panel, red or blue squares), there is a clear cut-off scale ($\sim400$ kpc, identified by vertical dashes) below which the clustering signal diminishes, while it is still increasing in the complete sample (central plus satellite galaxies, red and blue circles, respectively).
+This means that the selection procedure for central galaxies works as expected.